cesarsotovalero/cesarsotovalero.github.io/_posts/2026/2026-01-10-creativity-just-became-the-most-practical-skill.md

 People often cite Japan’s [sakoku](https://en.wikipedia.org/wiki/Sakoku) policy as a metaphor for creative isolation (even though the historical reality was more nuanced than total isolation).
 The point of the metaphor is not isolation is good, but silence reveals signal.

 There’s also a motivation angle: evaluation pressure and extrinsic incentives can undermine originality.

 Teresa Amabile’s classic piece explains how environments accidentally kill creativity by squeezing intrinsic motivation.[^13] When nobody’s watching, your inner voice gets louder.

-A creative fast is not anti-technology.
+Creative fastinf is not anti-technology mindset.

 It’s pro-agency.

 It’s how you stop the algorithm from drafting your personality.

 If you feel behind when you unplug, good.
 That sensation is your dependency showing itself.
 Detach long enough to remember what you actually care about.